mtargonski/boneIO-docusaurus/hardware/case.md

 ## Temperature distribution

-Test of the heat dissipation was made with Relay Board 24x16A with all relays turned on without any load.
-Photos was made after about 24 hours when the temperature was stabilized.
+Heat dissipation test was made with Relay Board 24x16A, with all the relays turned on without any load attached.
+Photos were made after about 24 hours, when the temperature has stabilized.

 ![Flir1](/img/FLIR1.jpg)